Anime Review: Fate/Stay Night (2006)

 Runtime: 600 minutes

-Availability: On DVD and Blu-Ray, also streaming on Hulu, Viewster and the Anime Network
+Availability: On DVD and Blu-Ray, also streaming on Hulu and HiDive.com

 Plot Summary, The Fifth Holy Grail War Begins in the First Adaptation!

-Five years after Fate/Zero's Fourth Holy Grail, Shirou Emiya, adopted son of Kiritsugu Emiya is dragged into the Fifth Holy Grail War, accidentally witnessing a confrontation between two historical figures, known for thier warrior classes as Archer and Lancer.
+Five years after Fate/Zero's Fourth Holy Grail, Shirou Emiya, the adopted son of Kiritsugu Emiya is dragged into the Fifth Holy Grail War, accidentally witnessing a confrontation between two historical figures, known for their warrior classes as Archer and Lancer.

 An Odd Adaptation for a Franchise:

-This is a very odd adaptation, it combines all three routes by telling the story of the first Route, Saber's route, known as the Fate Route, but it has elements of Unlimited Blade Works and some character revelation regarding character histories from the third route, Heaven's Feel.
+This is a very odd adaptation, it combines elements from all three routes by telling the story of the first Route, Saber's route, known as the Fate Route, but it has elements of Unlimited Blade Works and some character revelations regarding character histories from the third route, Heaven's Feel.

-Because this adaptation is not a direct adapation of the Fate route, it makes it a very odd way to tell the story, especially if you've watched Fate/Stay Night: Unlimited Blade Works (2014), and there are scenes in the original adapation that were not in the Fate route.
+Because this adaptation is not a direct adaptation of the Fate route, it makes it a very odd way to tell the story, especially if you've watched the movie adaption of Fate/Stay Night: Unlimited Blade Works (2010) or the Ufotable remake Fate/Stay Night: Unlimited Blade Works (2014), and there are scenes in the original adaptation that was not in the Fate route.

-I like the adaptation because it's a very siimple story, andd it's not bogged down by walls of text exposition that plagues the Ufotable adaptations of the Fate franchise, They will give you enough exposition but won't drag it on for what seems like forever.
+I like the adaptation because it's a very simple story, and it's not bogged down by walls of text exposition that plagues the Ufotable adaptations of the Fate franchise, They will give you enough exposition but won't drag it on for what seems like forever.

 The story is well worth watching, especially if you've watched Fate/Zero (2011) because it gives Saber a much more satisfying resolution to her issues shown in Fate/Zero, Unlimited Blade Works (2014) did give her resolution, but I like what the Fate route did for her more than the new adaptation.

-So this translation is all right, but it's still better than some of the bad grammar I've seen in the Vsiual Novel fan translation.
+So this translation is all right, but it's still better than some of the bad grammar I've seen in the Visual Novel fan translation.

 Dated Animation, but More Cues From The Visual Novel!

-The animation is ten years old, so of course it's not go it's not going to be as fluid or as vibrant as Ufotable's Fate/Zero or their adaptation of Unlimited Blade Works (2014).
-It is stil visually appealing and uses iconic scenes from the visual novel that I really liked, Even if the animation isn't fluid and the 3D dragon in one of the episodes is the ugliest 3D animation I've seen in anime, it still does a decent job adapting the story, even if pulling from the other routes, Unlimited Blade Works and Heaven's Feel makes the adaptation an odd one, the creative choice to pull aspects from the other routes is odd because each route stands on its own as a single story.
+The animation is thirteen years old, so of course, it's not going to be as fluid or as vibrant as Ufotable's Fate/Zero or their adaptation of Unlimited Blade Works (2014).
+It is still visually appealing and uses iconic scenes from the visual novel that I really liked, Even if the animation isn't fluid and the 3D dragon in one of the episodes is the ugliest 3D animation I've seen in anime, it still does a decent job adapting the story, even if pulling from the other routes, Unlimited Blade Works and Heaven's Feel makes the adaptation an odd one, the creative choice to pull aspects from the other routes is odd because each route stands on its own as a single story.

 The animation is not "rubbish", I think that fans are harsh on it after being spoiled by Ufotable's Fate adaptation, but it's very limited compared to anime that came out at the time.